Why won’t my digital TV tune to the service correctly.

 What are the analogue tuning frequencies of each TV channel?

 The following are tuning details for tuning your TV to the CableComm analogue basic channels.
-The following is a guide as different brands of TV’s use different details for tuning.
+This is a guide, as different brands of TV’s use different details for tuning.

 Example: For RTE 1 newer TV’s use Ch 05 (and may need to be fine tuned) where as older TV’s use VHF High as the tuning band.

-The details below are correct as of July 2017.
+The details below are correct as of January 2019.
 The list is a guide only as some brands of TV may differ from the tuning details given above.
-If the details do not correspond with your TV, please refer to the dealer who supplied your TV.
+If the details do not correspond with your TV, please refer to your manual or the TV dealer who supplied your TV.

 Why do I have digital breakup or analogue snowy pictures?